philips-labs/dct-notary-admin/README.md

 This way the certificates can be stored in a secured environment where backups are managed.

+This project makes use of a [Notary sandbox][NotaryForkSandbox] which is an in progress development setup, which is intended to be contributed [upstream][Notary].
+The [Fork][NotaryFork] is by no means a hard Fork of [Notary][Notary] and is solely there to bridge a period of time to get this back in the upstream.

 ## API endpoints

 | HTTP Method | URL                                                                                            | description                                    |